FlyJingFish/AndroidAOP/docs/AndroidAopMatchClassMethod.md

     In addition, not all classes can be hooked in

     - ```type``` Type is ```SELF``` When ```targetClassName``` is set, the class must be the code in the installation package.For example: if this class (such as Toast) is in **android.jar**, it will not work.
 If you have such a requirement, you should use [@AndroidAopReplaceClass](/AndroidAOP/AndroidAopReplaceClass)
     - ```type``` When the type is not ```SELF```, this aspect needs to have a matching method to work.
 If the subclass does not override the matching method, the subclass will not be matched.
-Use overrideMethod to ignore this restriction
+Use overrideMethod to ignore this restriction.
+But please note that the subclass must also be the code in the installation package
     - **When you modify the configuration of this aspect, in most cases you should clean the project and continue development**

 ## Create an aspect processing class